Armero tragedy: Impact

 The day after the eruption, relief workers in Armero were appalled at its impact.
 The lahars had left behind a gray mass which covered the entire town, which was dotted with broken trees and horribly disfigured bodies.
 Debris from huts and homes protruded from beneath the gray mud.
 A few bags filled with crops were discovered in the mud.
 Workers described an acrid smell of "rotting bodies, ... wood smoke and decaying vegetables".
 To the horror of these workers, who were scrambling to begin relief efforts, survivors let out moans of pain and agony.
-The damages were assessed at one billion dollars, an amount approximately one-fifth of Colombia's 1985 gross national product.
+The damages were assessed at one billion dollars, approximately 2% of Colombia's 1985 gross national product.

 As news of the catastrophe spread around the world, the ongoing Colombian presidential campaign was halted, and the guerrilla fighters stopped their campaign "in view of the painful tragedy that has befallen our nation".
 Tickets for Colombian national championship soccer games added a surcharge of five cents to go to relief efforts.

 Scientists who later analyzed the seismograph data noticed that several long-period earthquakes (which begin strongly and then slowly die out) had occurred in the final hours before the eruption.
 Volcanologist Bernard Chouet said that "the volcano was screaming, 'I'm about to explode'", but the scientists who were studying Ruiz at the time of the eruption were not able to read the signal.